orchidhq/Orchid/README.md

 you may navigate to a particular project's subdirectory to run the Gradle commands directly.
 When contributing code, please indent using 4 spaces and keep braces on the same lines.

-To release a new version of Orchid:

-- Orchid Core, and all plugins and themes:
-    - Start with clean Git index
-    - Increment `version` in root `build.gradle`, according to [Semantic Versioning](http://semver.org/) and prefixed with `v`
-    - Commit and push version change
-    - `gradle clean build deploy -Penv=prod` (requires API keys and credentials for Github and Bintray)
-- Orchid Gradle Plugin
+Orchid releases are deployed continuously.
+With any push to the `master` branch, the patch version is incremented, then the compiled sources are uploaded to Bintray, Github Pages, and a git tag created and uploaded to Github Releases.
+All code should be deployed via pull request.

+Orchid uses the [Gradle Semantic Versioning](https://github.com/vivin/gradle-semantic-build-versioning) plugin to set the package version and create the git tag.
+The major and minor versions can be incremented by including `[major]` or `[minor]` anywhere in any commit message since the previous released version.

+The Orchid Gradle Plugin tracks a different version than the git tag, and it's deploy process is handled manually:

 - Start with clean Git index
 - `cd buildSrc` (buildSrc is not recognized as a normal part of the Gradle project, but its is a project in its own local directory)
 - Increment `version` in `buildSrc/build.gradle`, according to [Semantic Versioning](http://semver.org/) and prefixed with `v`
 - `gradle publishPlugins`

 ## Contact